ayushnix/microblog/content/2022-05-14-terminal-file-manager.md

 [nnn][5] has made some design decisions which I despise with a passion, heavy use of environment variables being one of them.

-I'll go ahead use [xplr][6] for now but in my opinion, the lack of dual panes (or better yet, miller columns) in a terminal file manager is a fundamental flaw.
+I'll go ahead and use [xplr][6] for now but in my opinion, the lack of dual panes (or better yet, miller columns) in a terminal file manager is a fundamental flaw.
 You end up wasting time going in and out of directories and files you may not want to rather than glancing over their contents in a preview pane.
 If there are no better ranger-like terminal file managers available in the near future, I'll probably create my own.

 [1]: https://github.com/ranger/ranger
 [2]: https://github.com/gokcehan/lf